-In this paper, we showed how a size-and-shape regression model is easily implemented in a Bayesian latent variable framework, we discussed the model's identifiability issues and how to solve them.
-The present work opens new possibilities in modelling size-and-shape data, especially in the formalization of complex dependence structures, which are possible to handle under the Bayesian setting.
-Hence, we can imagine dependence structures among landmarks and future developments will see us introducing lattice-type modelling approaches into this field, where landmarks will be treated as locations.
-In this way, their dependencies will be described using spatially structured covariance matrices.
-We will also try to account for temporal dependence between observations, allowing us to inspect and model the temporal evolution of shape \citep{offsetnormal}.
-To conclude, as the linearity assumption could be too restrictive, a more flexible functional relation between the covariates and mean configuration could be introduced in order to account for deviations from linearity.
+In this paper we presented the size-and-shape regression model within a Bayesian latent variable framework, addressing the identifiability issues.
+Our work opens new possibilities for modelling size-and-shape data, particularly in formalizing complex dependence structures which might be handled within the Bayesian framework.
+Future research will explore dependence among landmarks using lattice-type modelling approaches.
+We also aim to account for temporal dependence to model the shape evolution over time \citep{offsetnormal}.
+Recognizing the limitations of linearity, we plan to explore more flexible functional relationships between covariates and mean configuration.